-Fitzroy Island vs Green Island – if you have to choose one, which is a better tropical island near Cairns?
+Fitzroy Island vs Green Island – if you had to choose one, which is the better tropical island near Cairns?

 Fitzroy Island vs Green Island - Which is Better?